Students are pictured in the Career Development Center's new space in Plemmons Student Union on App State's campus. Photo by Chase Reynolds

 - A high-top communal table for use by Career Guides, peer leaders who facilitate Career Studio, from which they can meet with students virtually or in person.

 The process of moving furniture and equipment into the new space took place in late summer 2021, and the center opened to students the week of Aug.
 30, 2021.
-A ceremony to commemorate the opening will be held later in the fall 2021 semester.

 The university engaged with LAMBERT Architecture + Interiors in the 2019–20 academic year to complete an advanced planning study for the new space.
 Havco Construction was selected as the general contractor in fall 2020.